oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_science_notebook_session_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple NotebookSession resources in Oracle Cloud Infrastructure
-- Lists notebook sessions in the specified compartment.
+- Lists the notebook sessions in the specified compartment.
 - If *notebook_session_id* is specified, the details of a single NotebookSession will be returned.